tinygodsdev/currency/README.md

 )

 func main() {
-    fmt.Println(currency.SupportedCurrencies())
+    fmt.Println(currency.List())
 }
 ```

 ### Custom Mapping

-If you have custom currency symbols or codes, you can pass them to the NormalizeCurrency function using the customMapping parameter.
+If you have custom currency symbols or codes, you can pass them to the Normalize function using the customMapping parameter.
 The custom mapping takes precedence over the default mapping.

 ## Contributing